barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 Now that we've duplicated the positions, the normal vector for each position is perpendicular to the triangle that vertices composes.
 This corrects the shading.

-### Using a web worker
+### Using a Web Worker
-Using a web workers for the geometry types allows the computation to happen asynchronously.
+Using a web workers for a geometry allows the computation to happen asynchronously, which keeps the UI responsive.
+The computation for our tetrahedron is pretty trivial, but many geometry computations can be complicated so all built-in Cesium geometries use a web worker.

 The first step is to add `createTetrahedronGeometry.js` to the `Source/Workers/` directory.
 This will contain a function to instruct the web worker what do to when it is triggered.
 In this case, we want to create the geometry in the worker.
 Copy and paste the following code into the `createTetrahedronGeometry.js` file:

 ```javascript
 /*global define*/